Raffy Lopez: Atlanta Braves

 On November 1, 2018, Lopez was traded to the Atlanta Braves in exchange for a player to be named later or cash considerations.
-On March 22, 2019, after appearing in spring training with the Braves, Lopez was assigned to Triple-A affiliate Gwinnett Stripers to begin the 2019 season.
+On March 22, 2019, after appearing in spring training with the Braves, Lopez was assigned to Triple-A affiliate Gwinnett Stripers to begin the season.
 Six days later, the Braves designated Lopez for assignment.
-Lopez was outrighted on April 4, 2019.
-He elected free agency following the 2019 season.
+Lopez cleared waivers and was sent outright to Triple-A on April 4.
+He elected free agency following the season.